-Samsung has come up with a new design for a head mounted display (HMD) and the corresponding patent application has been published by the US Patent Office the last day.
+Samsung has come up with a new design for a head-mounted display (HMD), and the patent application was published by the US Patent Office the last day.
 It was filed in the US in Q3 2018.

-The new design is, in all probabilities, related to an improved Next-Gen Gear VR Headset.
+The new design is, in all probability, related to an improved Next-Gen Gear VR Headset.

 While a visual field perceived by an individual would be around 200 degrees, conventional HMD devices offer stereoscopic regions in both eyes, i.e., the angle of view is about 100 to 200 degrees- that is quite narrow.
 This causes the sensation of limited vision in the player while playing high-level application video games containing 3D elements.
-It would give the impression of viewing through a periscope, and thereby, limit the feeling of being in a virtual reality (VR).
+It would give the impression of viewing through a periscope, thereby limiting the feeling of being in virtual reality (VR).

 Samsung has designed its new HMD devices in such a way that it can optimize a face shape in order to achieve an ultra-wide angle human viewing angle in a slimmer form factor- this reduces the burden of weight, too!